 5 Reasons Why I blog in Filipino

 One of the questions of those who find me or my website interesting is why I blog in Filipino.
-Perhaps, some of them thought that I’m not comfortable to write in English or I’m just limiting myself to reach wider audience.
-Well, their opinions are true.
+Perhaps some of them thought I was uncomfortable writing in English or limiting myself to reaching a wider audience.
+Well, their opinions are valid.
 But to give you more ideas bakit ako nagba-blog sa Tagalog o Filipino, here are my reasons:

 (Cropped) My photo with Mr. Matt Mullenweg, CEO of automatic and creator of WordPress.com, at WordCamp, College of St. Benilde

 Ever since na nalaman ko na may Filipino setting ang wordpress.com, ‘yon na ang setting ko in my first ever blog Kwentotpaniniwalanihitokirihoshi.wordpress.com.
 Dahil nga doon ay I discovered what’s website (pooksasapot) and email (sulatroniko) in Filipino.
-I also found many Pinoy bloggers around the globe and also their top posts all over world wide web.
+I also found many Pinoy bloggers around the globe and their top posts all over the World Wide Web.

-I’m frustrated before kasi hinihindian ako ng Google Adsense.
-They had this rule that majority of my posts should be in English.
+I’m frustrated before kasi hinihindian ako ng Google Adsense DATI.
+They had this rule that most of my posts should be in English.
 Medyo na-hurt ako and I wonder why they don’t cater Filipino content creators, eh mayroon din namang Filipino readers.

 Patalastas